-Irregular Records are a small independent record label in Brighton, Sussex, publishing records which (if you are into categorising) are mainly folk, political or chanson.
-Contact us at firstname.lastname@example.org.
+Irregular Records are a small independent record label in Hove, Sussex, publishing records which (if you are into categorising) are mainly folk, political, or chanson.

 Irregular Records – A Brief History by Robb Johnson